 - 5 Star Rating (Over 350,000 customer ratings)

-- Awesome community forums on main site, featuring success stories, food and nutrition guides, recipes, challenges and games.
+- Awesome community forums on main sites, featuring success stories, food and nutrition guides, recipes, challenges, and games.

 - One of the largest food information databases (so when we enter our meals in, there’s a safe chance this app will have it)